Digital Marketing KPI Dashboards for Social, SEO, Ads, Emails

 At more advanced stages, you will likely focus on increasing your marketing ROI, optimizing your Cost Per Acquisition, and reducing your Churn Rate or Attrition Rate.

 In a nutshell, all KPIs are indicators, but not all indicators are KPIs.
-And KPIs evolve along with your business.
+And KPIs evolve along with your business and its needs.

 Social media KPI dashboard